 London is a melting pot of different cultures, and that’s certainly evident in its eclectic culinary scene.
 That goes for halal food too, which has increased dramatically over recent years across a wide array of different cuisines – you just need to know where to look.
 Luckily for you dear readers, we’ve done all that hard work for you.
-Here’s our rundown of 12 of the best halal restaurants in London:
+Here’s our rundown of 12 of the best halal restaurants in London for you to eat at:

 1. Roti King